 This project's goal is to take a small business, in this case a veterinary office, and build a more efficient way of storing and retrieving the data needed to run the business.

-The business itself does not exist in real life; but, is built based on the numerous hours and thousands of dollars this author has spent intimately observing veterinary care from the aspect of a customer.
+The business itself does not exist in real life; but, rather is built based on the numerous hours and thousands of dollars this author has spent intimately observing veterinary care from the aspect of a customer.
 Casual consultation with veterinary and human doctors over the lifetime experience of the author has also contributed to the creation of this project.

 The name of this business is Babler’s Veterinary Clinic [BVC].